clf9008/ChaseFolletRefactor/README.md

 # ChaseFolletRefactor

-## TheRepository **This is Bold Text**
+## TheRepository

 This is the repository for the Refactor assignment given to us by a marketing firm Horiseon.
-Here, I will publish the code for the website (_index.html_[Contribution guidelines for this project](docs/Assests/index.html) and _style.css_) as well as issues and explanation of the website and its features.
+Here, I will publish the code for the website git  as well as issues and explanation of the website and its features.

 ### Horiseon Website